 Tuc de la Llança is a high mountain peak at an elevation of 2.503m (8,211ft) above the sea level, located in the province of Lleida, autonomous community of Catalonia, Spain.
-It’s one of the highest mountain roads of the country.
+It’s one of the highest roads of the country.

 4x4 vehicle required.
 Stay away if you're scared of heights.
 Expect a trail pretty steep.
 Thunderstorm activity can quickly change unpaved roads to four-wheel-drive condition or make them impassable.
-The summit offers panoramic views of the Pyrenees and spot peaks such as Maladeta or Pico Aneto, with more that 3,000 meters of high.
+The summit offers panoramic views of the Pyrenees and spot peaks such as Maladeta or Pico Aneto, with more than 3,000 meters of high.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.